Your Kid Is Growing- But So Is Internet Exposure: Understanding Cyberbullying in India

 According to the McAfee reports 2022,India has been ranked #1 for reported cyberbullying in the world with alarming data of kids getting cyberbullied as early as at the age of 10.

-Data released by National Crime Records Bureau (NCRB) shows a daunting increase in the cyber crimes against children that directly expose them to cyber stalking,web hacking,personal data hacking and even cyber pornography.
+Data released by the National Crime Records Bureau (NCRB) shows a daunting increase in the cyber crimes against children that directly expose them to cyber stalking, web-hacking, personal data hacking, and even cyber pornography.

-Need of hour of being vigilant before being victim of cyber crime
+The need of the hour is to be vigilant before being a victim of cybercrime.

 Any communication gap between children and their parents will grim the situations furthermore.